jimmoffitt/developer_advocate.blog/metadataEvolution/hpt_timeline.md

 Some of these have product-specific behavior while others have identical behavior.

 #### Twitter Profiles

-    Profile is as it was at the time the Tweet was posted, except for data before 2011.
-For Tweets older than 2011, the profile metadata reflects the profile as it was in September 2011.
+The Search APIs serve up historical Tweets with the profile settings as it is at the time of retrieval.

 #### Original Tweets and Retweets